Pain Management - Joint Replacement

 Our comprehensive pain management program includes:

-Preemptive Pain Management (Multi-Moto Pain Management)
+Preemptive Pain Management (Multi-Modal Pain Management)

-Research shows that it is easier to prevent pain before it actually begins, rather than trying to manage the pain once it has become uncomfortable and severe.
+Research shows that it is more effective to prevent pain before it actually begins, rather than trying to manage the pain once it has become uncomfortable and severe.
 We use a preventative approach so we can begin pain management prior to your joint replacement surgery.
 This includes anti-inflammatory medications, non-narcotic pain medications, and narcotic pain medications when appropriate to address the different ways your body will respond to pain.
-The use of several types of medications to treat different causes of pain at different sites of the body is referred to as multi-moto pain management.
+The use of several types of medications to treat different causes of pain at different sites of the body is referred to as multi-modal pain management.

 We use different approaches in anesthesia to adapt to the individual needs and safety concerns of each patient.
 In some cases, this may include alternatives to traditional anesthesia.
 These options may include regional or spinal anesthesia and peripheral nerve blocks.
 These advanced techniques are used independently or in some cases in combination to address the specific needs of our patients' clinical circumstances, and are administered by experts in the field of anesthesia.
 In cases where these alternative techniques are used, the anesthesiologist may be directly involved in the post-operative management of pain as well.